Rock-100/Detecting-Text-in-Natural-Image-with-Connectionist-Text-Proposal-Network/README.md

 # Note
 This project was modified from https://github.com/tianzhi0549/CTPN.
-I added the codes for side refinement and training, and changed the backbone to ResNet-50.
-The model can achieve similar accuracy with the initial paper.
+Specifically, I changed the backbone to ResNet-50, and added the codes for side refinement and training.
+The model can achieve similar accuracy with the paper.
 Some detection results can be seen below:

 <img src='res/6565.jpg'>
 <img src='res/img_1.jpg'>